ErinTorno/kathu-rpg/README.md

 ## Status

-This project is far from finished, and as of write now the playable segment just involves an animated block that can move around a screen populated with a boulder.
+This project is far from finished.
+As of right now the player is only able to move around the screen with different tiles and props set up.